tiongsikng/ael_net/README.md

     * _Trained models will also be stored in this directory._
 - network: Contains loss functions and network related files.
     * `facexzoo_network` - Directory contains architecture files from FaceXZoo.
-    * `SOTA` - Directory contains architecture files that are used for State-of-the-Art (SOTA) comparison, namely MFA-ViT, HA-ViT, and CMB-Net. _Since MFA-ViT and HA-ViT has their own data loader and has a slightly different setting, the `MFA-ViT` or `HA_ViT` directoriess contain their own data loader and evaluation files for simplicity._
+    * `SOTA` - Directory contains architecture files that are used for State-of-the-Art (SOTA) comparison, namely MFA-ViT, HA-ViT, and CMB-Net. _Since MFA-ViT and HA-ViT has their own data loader and has a slightly different setting, the `MFA-ViT` or `HA_ViT` directories contain their own data loader and evaluation files for simplicity._
     * ael_net.py - Architecture file for AELNet.
     * load_model.py - Loads pre-trained weights based on a given model.
     * logits.py - Contains some loss functions that are used.